Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 Who are the SEN support team at Batchwood School?

-All of our students have a Statement of Special Educational Need, which are now in the process of being transferred to the new Education Health and Care Plans (EHCP).
+All of our students have an Education Health and Care Plans (EHCP).

 At Batchwood School, we understand the importance of providing a supportive learning environment.